splatlab/squeakr/README.md

  - k-mer size: the size of the k-mer
  - CQF size: the log of the number of slots in the CQF
  - num of threads: number of threads to count
+ - prefix: path to the directory where the output should go
  - file(s): "filename" or "dirname/*" for all the files in a directory

 squeakr-count creates a files with the extension ".ser" which is the k-mer representation.